Henry Earl Singleton: Formation and early growth

 Singleton's initial vision for Teledyne was that it would combine semiconductor device fabrication and control system development.
 Among the personnel from Amelco was Jay T. Last, who had earlier worked for William B. Shockley, co-inventor of the transistor.
 Immediately before Amelco, Last had been a principal at Fairchild Semiconductor, and used this experience to propel Teledyne into the integrated circuit business.
 Called Electron Devices, this manufacturing operation was formed as a subsidiary of Amelco.
 With its main facility in Mountain View, California, it was one of the pioneers in what is now commonly called the Silicon Valley.

 In addition to Amelco, Singleton acquired two other electronics manufacturing firms, and by the end of 1960, Teledyne had approximately 400 employees and 80000 sqft of floor space devoted to engineering development and manufacturing.
 Teledyne stock was first offered to the public in May 1961.
 During its first full fiscal year of operations, which ended in October 1961, Teledyne had sales of $4,491,000 with a net income of $58,000.

 Teledyne's growth continued in 1962, with the acquisition of companies primarily through equity agreements.
 Singleton began the expansion of company business into areas other than microelectronics and control systems.
 He formed Teledyne Systems as the centerpiece of the firm's aerospace systems business.
-Teck A. Wilson, who had followed Singleton from Litton, was primarily responsible for diversifying the business base into government contracts, winning work for avionic systems in missile and space programs.
 By the end of the second fiscal year, Teledyne sales had increased 230% and net income by approximately 570%.

 Over the next three years, Singleton was successful in further growing Teledyne.
 New companies were acquired in the microelectronics and microwave fields; power electrical products – including the first consumer products – were added.
 Teledyne Systems was greatly enlarged, and Teledyne Controls was established, moving the Company into the field of hydraulics.
 In addition to industrial sales, Teledyne won significant contracts from NASA and agencies of the Department of Defense (DoD).

 In early 1965, Teledyne had a major breakthrough in winning a large contract from the U.S. Navy for an airborne computer system.
 Singleton had a personal involvement in the technical design.
 Called Integrated Helicopter Avionics System (IHAS), this program had been sought by IBM and Texas Instruments, and the win gave Teledyne a name in the military market.
 This caused a major increase in the stock price, from $15 to $65.
 By the end of the fiscal year, Teledyne had acquired 34 companies.
 Sales were $86.5 million with net income of $3.4 million.
 There were approximately 5,400 employees.
 Assets reached $66.5 million, and there were nearly 8 million outstanding shares of stock.